BadMomber/bachelor_kersten_kriegbaum_thesis_appendix/README.md

 The test data I have used in my bachelor thesis can be viewed and downloaded here:
 <a href="https://drive.google.com/drive/folders/1V3JcyewofwLccz01Bwu5aGGxDB3zvXir?usp=sharing" target="_blank">https://drive.google.com/drive/folders/1V3JcyewofwLccz01Bwu5aGGxDB3zvXir?usp=sharing</a>

+## Levenshtein analysis results
+The results of the levenshtein-analysis made with the given tool can be found here:
+<a href="https://drive.google.com/drive/folders/1yWXwB2o2bMyOvWEg21F0QZkfxoIHh36x?usp=sharing" target="_blank">https://drive.google.com/drive/folders/1yWXwB2o2bMyOvWEg21F0QZkfxoIHh36x?usp=sharing</a>

+### How to read the data from the levenshtein-analysis results CSV files
+The columns in the result CSV files represent the following values:
+Datum/Zeit;AnzahlBerechnungen;ZeitSeitBerechnungsstart;ProzentualerFortschritt;AkkumulierteLevenshteinDistanz;AktuelleDurchschnittlicheLevenshteinDistanz
+Date/Time ; Number of calculations done so far ; Time since calculation start (ms) ; Progress in % ; Accumulated distance ; actual average levenshtein-distance

 # Deploy Elastic Stack
 ## Prerequisites
 Make sure you have a Kubernetes cluster up and running with helm installed.